 The principal source of funds for the Association is the borrowing relationship established with the Bank through a General Financing Agreement (GFA).
 The GFA utilizes the Association's credit and fiscal performance as criteria for establishing a line of credit on which the Association may draw funds.
 The Bank advances the funds to the Association, creating notes payable (or direct loans) to the Bank.
 The Bank manages interest rate risk through direct loan pricing and asset/liability management.
 The notes payable are segmented into variable rate and fixed rate components.
 The variable rate note is utilized by the Association to fund variable rate loan advances and operating funds requirements.
 The fixed rate note is used specifically to fund fixed rate loan advances made by the Association.

 Association capital levels effectively create a borrowing margin between the amount of loans outstanding and the amount of notes payable outstanding.
 This margin is commonly referred to as "Loanable Funds."

-Total notes payable to the Bank at December 31, 2023, was \$2,495,740 as compared to \$2,411,438 at December 31, 2022 and \$2,293,490 at December 31, 2021.
-The increase of 3.50 percent compared to December 31, 2022 and the increase of 5.14 percent compared to December 31, 2021, are related to continued growth in the loan portfolio.
-The average volume of outstanding notes payable to the Bank was \$2,414,430, \$2,385,868 and \$2,132,727 for the years ended December 31, 2023, 2022 and 2021, respectively.
-Refer to Note 6, Notes Payable to AgFirst Farm Credit Bank, of the Notes to the Consolidated Financial Statements, for weighted average interest rates and maturities, and additional information concerning the Association's notes payable.
+Total notes payable to the Bank at December 31, 2024, was \$2,628,047 as compared to \$2,495,740 at December 31, 2023 and \$2,411,438 at December 31, 2022.
+The increase of \$132,307 or 5.30 percent compared to December 31, 2023 and the increase of \$84,302 or 3.50 percent compared to December 31, 2022 was primarily attributable to continued growth in the loan portfolio.
+The average volume of outstanding notes payable to the Bank was \$2,579,271, \$2,414,430, and \$2,385,868 for the years ended December 31, 2024, 2023, and 2022 respectively.
+Refer to Note 6, Debt, Notes Payable to AgFirst Farm Credit Bank, of the Notes to the Consolidated Financial Statements, for weighted average interest rates and maturities, and additional information concerning the Association's notes payable.